 Freezing Maryland Crab Cakes

-- Place them on a baking sheet until firm, then transfer to a freezer-safe bag.
+- For unbaked cakes, freeze them on a baking sheet until solid, then transfer to a freezer-safe container.
+They can last up to 3 months.

-- Baked and cooled crab cakes can also be frozen for up to 3 months.
+- Baked and cooled crab cakes can also be frozen.
+Thaw before reheating.

 Reheating Maryland Crab Cakes

-- Oven: Preheat to 350°F (177°C) and warm for 10-15 minutes until heated through.
+- Oven: Preheat to 350°F (177°C) and bake for about 10-15 minutes until heated through.

 Frequently Asked Questions